 Additional Features

-- Reflective Strips: Enhance visibility during outdoor workouts in low-light conditions.
+- Reflective Strips: Enhance visibility during outdoor workouts, especially in low-light conditions.

 How We Tested Red Weighted Vests